Cup noodle: Precooked instant noodles sold in a cup by country

+Brazil

+The Cup Noodles brand began to be sold in the country by Nissin in 1997 in a timid way, but it began to be marketed heavily in the 2020s with commercials and even receiving some exclusive flavors like feijoada and nacho.
+Some brands imported from Asia such as Nongshim can also be found in oriental product stores.

+India

+A variety of cup noodles are sold in India.
+It includes brands like Master-Cho, Nissin, and Nongshim.
+These companies launched a few different cup noodles in India to suit local tastes, eg: Mazedaara Masala Cup Noodles, by Nissin Foods.

 Mexico

 Precooked instant noodle was introduced in 1990 by Maruchan.
 Due to its popularity, instant noodles are often referred to simply as "Maruchan".
 Today, many local brands such as "La Moderna" and "Herdez" have developed their own instant noodles, along Nissin, which is also a newcomer.

 Philippines

-Brands available in the Philippines include Lucky Me, Payless, Nissin (unrelated to Japan's Nissin Foods), QuickChow, Maggi and Ho-Mi.
-They are sold in packets, sealed paper cups, or sealed foam food containers.
+Brands available in the Philippines include Lucky Me!, Nissin (under Nissin-Universal Robina, a joint venture of Nissin Foods and Universal Robina), QuickChow, Tekki Shomen and Ho-Mi.